Staying the course

 When not to act

 All our portfolios are based on this systematic approach.
 The funds they contain reflect the value of the chosen assets, and because they are systematically managed, the costs are very low.
-We constantly monitor the availability of this type of fund across the world, and will make changes to your portfolio as necessary when better value funds become available, but in general, our attitude is “don’t do something, just sit there”.
+We constantly monitor the availability of this type of fund across the world, and will make changes to your portfolio as necessary when better value funds become available, but in general, our attitude is “measure twice, cut once”.

 The key to achieving financial freedom really is to commit to the long term.
 Of course, we monitor and review the performance of portfolios and keep you up to date with how things are progressing, but what we don’t do is change tack based on short-term thinking.